 When evaluating a commercial real estate investment, there are a handful of metrics that are absolutely critical to understanding the current and/or future return potential of the property.
 One of, if not the, most important metric is net operating income (NOI).
 Net operating income is the income generated by a property after subtracting operating expenses.

 Net Operating Income Formula

-The formula for calculating net operating income is simple enough:
+The net operating income formula is simple enough:

 Gross Operating Income